Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Upper bound

 \begin{proposition} There exists a recovery sequence $\Qex$ for the problem \eqref{thm:main:limsup}. \end{proposition}

 The construction relies on the approximation and regularisation made in the previous subsection.
 We will construct $\Qex$ step by step: The straightforward parts are the profile on $F$ and $\M\setminus F$ away from $\partial F$, as well as the transition across $T$.
+We recall the notation $F$ from \eqref{def:set_F} that if we write $\mu_{T\restr\M} = \chi_G \mathcal{H}^2\restr\M$ for a measurable set $G\subset\M$, then $F$ is given by

 In order to be compatible with the latter, we have to adjust the construction made in \cite{ACS2021} for the singular line $S$.
 The profile of the part of $S$ that approaches the surface $\M$ can be chosen as in \cite{ACS2021}.
 Last, we need to connect $\partial F\setminus S$ to the profile of $T$ already constructed.
-This last part is a bit subtle since the $\partial F\setminus S$ does not appear in the energy.
-The control we obtained in Proposition \ref{prop:upper_bound:approx_recov} is artificial and indeed we do not control the length of $\partial F\setminus S$.
-Hence, we will choose $n$ depending on $\eta,\xi$ in a way to allow this length to slowly grow to infinity while the energy contribution of $\Qex$ in this region vanishes.
+This last part is a bit subtle since $\partial F\setminus S$ does not appear in the energy.
+The control we obtained in Proposition~\ref{prop:upper_bound:approx_recov} is artificial and indeed we do not control the length of $\partial F\setminus S$. \ds{ Another problem for our construction originates in the fact that the optimal profile $\nnopt$ needs to be accompanied by a horizontal vectorfield (denoted $v$ in the proof) to form a director field.
+Far from $\M$, this can be chosen constant, but on $\M$ the director must match the normal.
+In order to be able to construct a regular vectorfield $v$, we need to ``cut holes'' into $T$ in regions on $\M$ where $\nu=\pm\ee_3$ that are also covered by $T$.
+Similarly, we also cut out some pieces of $T$ close to $\M$ as the transition of $v$ from boundary data to constant far from $\M$ would result in infinite energy. }